Basilosaurus Scientific Classification

 The two species, B. cetoides and B. isis, likely had different diets and preferences.
 B. cetoides remains have shown fish and sharks in their stomachs.
 Due to their large size and the presence of teeth, these whales were likely predators who hunted their food.
 B. isis exhibited the same behavior but probably favored Dorudon, an ancient sea mammal similar to a dolphin.

-These large whales lived during the Eocene epoch, around 40 million years ago.
-They evolved as sea mammals, similar to modern-day whales.
-In fact, Basilosaurus were the first type of prehistoric whale ever discovered.
+These large whales evolved as sea mammals, similar to modern-day whales.
 Modern whales are not descended from Basilosaurus, however.
-This entire genus went extinct at the end of the Eocene epoch.
-They did experience similar evolution, however.
+They did experience a similar evolution, though.

 The Basilosaurus is the state fossil of Alabama and Mississippi.

 Before much was known about these ancient animals, many communities in the American South used their large vertebrae for furniture in the 19th century.
 What a conversation piece!

 This creature is even mentioned in Herman Melville’s classic novel Moby Dick.
 According to Ishmael, the Basilosaurus fossils could be whale fossils.